What is Adrenal Support?

-I recommend avoiding this product if you have high blood pressure, you will want to speak with your practitioner to ensure this product is right for you.
-Adrenal Support contains 20 mg of glycyrrhizin, and although this amount is typically not enough to affect one’s blood pressure, everyone is different, so please consult with your practitioner before using this supplement.
+I recommend avoiding this product if you have high blood pressure.
+Adrenal Support contains 20 mg of glycyrrhizin, and although this amount is typically not enough to affect one’s blood pressure, I recommend avoiding this ingredient as a general precaution.

 How long should I take the Adrenal Support?